 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Burney has relatively fewer families with younger children, and/or college students.
 Combined, this makes Burney a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Burney is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Burney doesn't have a public transportation system that people use for their commute.

 In Burney, just 11.29% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.